MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/api-hello-world.md

 # Send the webrequest and get the results.
 $response = Invoke-WebRequest -Method Get -Uri $url -Headers $headers -ErrorAction Stop

-#Extract the alerts from the results.
+# Extract the alerts from the results.
 $alerts =  ($response | ConvertFrom-Json).value | ConvertTo-Json

-#Get string with the execution time.
+# Get string with the execution time.
 We concatenate that string to the output file to avoid overwrite the file
 $dateTimeForFileName = Get-Date -Format o | foreach {$_ -replace ":", "."}

-#save the result as json and as csv
+# Save the result as json and as csv
 $outputJsonPath = "./Latest Alerts $dateTimeForFileName.json"
 $outputCsvPath = "./Latest Alerts $dateTimeForFileName.csv"